wqding/SUNify/README.md

 Turn a cloudy picture into a SUNNY one!!!

-This model uses the CycleGAN technique to perform unpaired image to image translation.
+A CycleGAN model to enable training with unpaired data.

 You can <a href="https://drive.google.com/open?id=1YxaG1aUWy2EGobZ_V_FWJ1OOB2WbHE_-">download the trained model here</a>